JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Main Menu/index.md

 # Main Menu
 You have two different options when creating menus.
 One is to simply add items to the default menu available in every template.
 The other is to create a custom menu that pops up when needed.
+You can find more information about these popups in the [Popup Menus and Keyboards](Displaying a User Interface)[Popup Menus and Keyboards] section.

 Every template has a main menu button.
 The position of this button varies between templates, and can not be removed from the template.
 The default menu is initially empty except for an "Exit {App Name}" button.
 Items can be added to the menu at the root level or to a submenu.

-!!!
-NOTE
-There can only be one level of submenu.
-!!!

 ##### Generic HMI
 ![Menu Appearance](assets/generic_MenuAppearance.png)